VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

     - observational run: semi-observational outflow (provided)
     - attribution runs: calculated using the Agreed Curve.

-All input data necessary to run the model is in the `lakevic-eea-wbm/input_data` and `lakevic-eea-wbm/modified_data` directories, except for the precipitation data (see 'Data availability' below for more details).
+All input data necessary to run the model is in the `lakevic-eea-wbm/input_data` and `lakevic-eea-wbm/modified_data` directories, except for precipitation data (see 'Data availability' below for more details).

 ## Analysis of 2020 flood event